 Many beers, however are naturally vegan, so it’s worth checking with your favourite brand to find out.

-Common Arguments Against Veganism (And How to Answer Them)
+Common Arguments Against a Vegan Lifestyle (And How to Answer Them. . . )

 It’s Natural for Humans to Eat Meat

 In the natural world a lion will hunt for its prey and this is totally natural and in balance with the planet.
 A vegan isn’t trying to stop natural deaths.

 All species (except humans) survive together in harmony – hunters and prey – sharing the same jungle, the same savannah.
 The lion doesn’t hunt more than it needs for its family to survive (as is the case with most, but not all, predators).
 Even the predators who do kill more than they need (a fox for example), it doesn’t kill enough to upset the natural balance or cause their prey to become extinct.

 Only humans abuse their food source to such an extreme degree like we do.
 Humans factory-produce meat often without consideration for the animal, or the animal ever having a life.
 The animal has become a commodity rather than a living, breathing, sentient being.